gilzoide/Godot-KeyShortcutCreator/README.md

-# Godot-KeyShortcutCreator
+# KeyShortcutCreator
-A creator for InputEventKey Shortcut resources with direct keyboard input instead of looking up scancodes manually
+A Godot plugin for creating InputEventKey Shortcut resources with direct keyboard input instead of looking up scancodes manually.